Get a demo

 Built for...

-• Built for entry-level retailers that want an easy-to-get-started webshop.
-Many third-party apps are needed to get the core commerce features like variant handling, campaign features and international sales.
+• Many third-party apps are needed to get the core commerce features like variant handling, campaign features, and international sales.

 • Magento is a generic retailer-focused ecommerce product.
 Industry-specific adaptation needs to be added through customization, driving cost and complexity.

-• Built for both established or aspiring brands that need a platform to strengthen their imprint.
+• Geared for established or aspiring brands that need a flexible platform to achieve their global ambitions.

 Powerful vs. ease of use